chsilva/styled-media/README.md

 # Usage

-The default breakpoints are the following:
+You can create a [custom breakpoint](#custom-breakpoint) but the default breakpoints are the following:

 ```javascript
 const breakpoints = {